msobanjo/courseware/topics/aws/modules/elastic-beanstalk-introduction/README.md

 <!--TOC_END-->
 ## Overview
-Elastic Beanstalk (EB) on AWS is Platform as a Service (PaaS) solution for deploying web applications and workloads.
+Elastic Beanstalk (EB) on AWS is a Platform as a Service (PaaS) solution for deploying web applications and workloads.
 EB can be used with little knowledge of infrastructure, allowing you to focus more on development.

 EB has the potential to be used as a quick way to provision a test environment or be used for production solutions with the ability to create different versions to deploy and roll back versions of deployments.